 Private Room Hot Springs

-We booked ourselves an hour in a private hot spring at Volando Urai.
-The private room came with a beautiful view overlooking the turquoise Nanshi River, and the mountains.
+We booked ourselves an hour in a private hot spring room at Volando Urai.
+Our private room came with a beautiful view overlooking the turquoise Nanshi River, and the mountains.
 The spa was clean and the staff were very friendly.
 I can personally recommend Volando Urai (check out this view from our personal hot spring room).

 2. Visit The Wulai Atayal Museum